 Boards must ensure that the child care contractor informs the RDCC within 48 hours of any change in the email address.

-Boards must be aware that DFPS will send a password-protected email containing the ETR to the email addresses established by Board child care contractors.
+Boards must inform staff members that DFPS will send a password-protected email containing the ETR to the email addresses established by Board child care contractors.

 Boards must ensure that if a child care contractor does not receive the ETR by 11:00 a.m., the RDCC is outreached in writing regarding the status of the report.

-Boards must be aware that the ETR lists new termination dates as the “New Term Date.”
+Boards must inform staff members that the ETR lists new termination dates as the “New Term Date.”

 Boards must ensure that on receipt of the ETR, child care contractors end the DFPS-funded CCS on the New Term Date or within two business days of receipt of the report, as follows: